 Best Time to Visit Cambodia

-That being said travelling in the off season means sites will be less busy and costs will be lower.
+That being said travelling to Cambodia in the offseason means sites will be less busy and costs will be lower.
 I would avoid April as it is the hottest month of the year with temperatures hitting 40°C.

 Cambodia Backpacking Budget